ahmedwaleedaref/BOOK-store-online-/README.md

 Full-stack bookstore application with a **React (Vite) + Tailwind** frontend and a **Node.js (Express) + MySQL** backend.

-This project uses a **direct order placement model** (no shopping cart).
+This project uses a **direct order placement model**.
 Customers choose books and quantities and place an order immediately.
 The database includes triggers for stock validation, stock deduction, and auto-reorder behavior.

 ## Features